bem/bem-react/packages/core/README.md

     <a className={className}>{text}</a>
 );

-// should be read like:
+// Should be read like:
 //   if props.type === 'link' → return ButtonLinkBody(...)
 //   else → return Base
 export const ButtonTypeLink = withBemMod<IButtonProps>('Button', { type: 'link' }, ButtonLink);